 What is the “under three” provision?

 Texas courts establish a standard possession order for children three years of age or older.
 If the child is under three years old, the judge will set a schedule that they believe is appropriate.
-However, for children three years of age or older, the STO allows parents to have possession of their children whenever they both agree.
+However, for children three years of age or older, the SPO allows parents to have possession of their children whenever they both agree.
 The standard possession order also helps parents to have a reasonable schedule if they live less than 100 miles apart.

 Parents living within 50 miles of one another

 If you or your spouse are worried about relocating with your children and maintaining a fair schedule for visitation, a standard possession order helps to prevent that issue from happening.
-With an STO in place, the non-custodial parent can have possession of the children on the first, third, and fifth weekends of the month.
+With an SPO in place, the non-custodial parent can have possession of the children on the first, third, and fifth weekends of the month.
 This schedule begins on Friday, usually around the time school lets out or around an agreed time in the evening.